Wark2/AOC2022/README.md

 # AdventCally
-Advent of Code 2022,
+Advent of Code 2022 first few days
-I know my code is ass
+Contains code in C++ and in Python